 For instance, you can purchase affordably-priced tiles and do a single wall or a half-wall surround of the tub or sink area.
 You should also go with ceramic tiles rather than more modern marble or stone tiles, which can be extremely expensive.

 Materials are not limited to tiles alone; you always want to stick with durable and affordable options, such as porcelain, over anything else.
 With countertops and cabinetry, it is the same.
 You can still upgrade to a more luxurious-looking space without breaking the budget.

 Shop Floor Models

-What should you do if you are in love with something that is made of more costly materials or is at a price point well out of your budget?
+What should you do if you are in love with something made of more costly materials or at a price point well out of your budget?
 One trick that experts use is to “shop floor models”.
 Walk through any big box home improvement store, kitchen and bath store, or shop that sells bathroom cabinetry and other supplies, and you’ll see floor models.
 These are display pieces that are rarely damaged and yet can be purchased at a steep discount.

 For example, leaving the ceiling sheetrock or materials is fine, but don’t leave the outdated fan.
 Save the old faucets if they look and function well, but not if they will cost more than new bathroom fixtures to clean and reinstall.
 Don’t save the old toilet as it may not perform well over the long term, may not match the new style of the room, and may use more water than desired.

-Also consider factors such as LED bathroom lighting to save money over the long term, using quality paint that can be updated easily and regularly, swapping out linens and certain fixtures, and using accents to give the space an updated appearance.
+Also, consider factors such as LED bathroom lighting to save money over the long term, using quality paint that can be updated easily and regularly, swapping out linens and certain fixtures, and using accents to give the space an updated appearance.
 With simple steps and strategies, you can keep your budget low and your outcomes amazing.